Money

 It may be that you now have an income through work or you need to budget properly to manage your bills.
 It might be that you are hoping to continue your studies and are confused about student finance.
 Fortunately, there is lots of help on hand to provide good advice on how you manage your money.

 Most banks and building societies will offer money advice to young people but it’s important you shop around before opening an account or taking one of their other financial services, such as a card.
 You can use comparison sites to look at offers on accounts, savings, loans and cards.
-There is really useful advice on budgeting on The Prince’s Trust and The Mix websites.
+There is really useful advice on budgeting and opening accounts on The Prince’s Trust and The Mix websites.

 If you are struggling to afford essentials such as food or transport to school & college, it sounds like you may need some help.
 You should also speak to a trusted adult, perhaps someone from school or college to explain your problems.
 You could also try contacting Childline for advice.